GRiM-01/Radar-Security-System/README.md

 Included alongside these files is the GUI app that does not require an IDE or coding environment to run but does require serial communication with the Arduino.

 Additionally I have included images of the wiring guides which can also be found in the Project Report pdf file.

+BATTERIES ARE NOT NECESSARY AS THE ARDUINO CAN BE POWERED VIA USB CONNECTION TO THE PC/LAPTOP.